Key Stage Transfers (frequently asked questions)

 Due to the high numbers of young people going through this process we do not automatically share consultation responses with families.
 However, your SEND Case Officer will have the consultation information available to them and will be able to give you any information you may need about the responses

-If you are unable to contact your Case Officer you can call the contact centre on 0300 200 1015 who will be able to arrange a call back for you at a convenient time.
+If you are unable to contact your Case Officer you can call the contact centre on 0300 200 1015 who will be able to arrange a call back for you within 2 working days..
 They can also answer questions on behalf of the Case Officer where relevant.

 If your Case Officer does not make contact and you wish to escalate this you can contact their Senior case manager, the contact information for the Senior Case Manager can be obtained through the contact centre on 0300 200 1015.